vaadin/platform/scripts/generator/templates/template-release-notes.md

 ## New and Noteworthy

-Here are the highlighted new and improved features in Vaadin 16.
+Here are the highlighted new and improved features in vaadin 17.
 To see the full list of bug fixes and improvements, check Included Projects and Change Log.

 ### Framework